The best places to eat, drink and stay in Norfolk

 The best beaches in Norfolk

-Most people name-check Holkham Bay when discussing Norfolk beaches, and who can blame them?
-It’s a vast sandy stretch backed by a fragrant pine forest and is also within walking distance of one of the county’s nicest seaside resorts in Wells-next-the-Sea.
+Most people namecheck Holkham Bay when discussing Norfolk beaches, and who can blame them?
+It’s a vast sandy stretch backed by a fragrant pine forest, and is also within walking distance of one of the county’s nicest seaside resorts in Wells-next-the-Sea.

-A personal favourite is Winterton-on-Sea on the eastern coast (not far from Great Yarmouth), which is dog-friendly all year and backed by an impressive set of dunes all the way to the seal colonies of Horsey and Waxham, where there are more great sandy strands.
+A personal favourite is Winterton-on-Sea on the eastern coast (not far from Great Yarmouth), which is dog-friendly all year round and backed by an impressive set of dunes all the way to the seal colonies of Horsey and Waxham, where there are more great sandy strands.
 To the south of here, Great Yarmouth is one of Norfolk’s trio – with Hunstanton at the other end of the county and Cromer in between – of “kiss-me-quick” resorts, all of them pleasant places in their own right.

 Where to eat

-The Bure River Cottage restaurant in Horning, in the heart of the Broads, may be a few miles from the coast but it’s the best fish and seafood restaurant for miles around.
-In Norwich, you should try the food at Benedicts in Norwich’s Lanes, a relaxed yet high-end venue from chef Richard Bainbridge, who used to work with Galton Blackiston at Morston Hall – itself home to one of Norfolk’s few Michelin stars (the other is in the possession of another former Morston Hall chef, at Meadowsweet in Holt).
+The Bure River Cottage restaurant in Horning, at the heart of the Broads, may be a few miles from the coast, but it’s the best fish and seafood restaurant for miles around.
+In Norwich, you should try the food at Benedicts in Norwich’s Lanes, a relaxed yet high-end venue run by chef Richard Bainbridge, who used to work with Blackiston at Morston Hall – itself home to one of Norfolk’s few Michelin stars (the other is in the possession of another former Morston Hall chef, at Meadowsweet in Holt).

 The Ingham Swan in the Broads, a former pub with rooms that makes a great place to stay, also impresses, as does the excellent Duck Inn in Stanhoe, north Norfolk.